Mil-Vet Resources

 • The COMMIT Foundation – helps America’s top tier service members and veterans find personal and professional purpose after military service.

-Other Resources for Veterans
+• Other Resources for Mil-Vet Students at KU

 • Vehicles for Veterans – offers a simple alternative to selling or trading in your unwanted vehicle.
 In return for donating, you receive the maximum possible tax deduction.
 Donations help organizations to aid disabled veterans and their families.